Written by Founder: Rob Diepersloot

 The Similarities: Two Living Foods from the Same Source

 Milk and colostrum are cut from the same cloth.
-Both are rich in immune factors, enzymes, beneficial fats, and proteins that are meant to protect and nourish.
-When kept whole and minimally processed, every element works together the way nature intended.
+Both are rich in immune factors, enzymes, beneficial fats, proteins, vitamins, and minerals that are meant to protect and nourish.
+When they're kept whole and minimally processed, every element works together exactly the way nature intended.

 The fat protects fragile proteins.
 The proteins carry bioactive compounds.
-The bioactives feed the microbiome and help the immune system communicate.
+The bioactive compounds help support the microbiome and communicate with the immune system.

 The Differences: Same Family, Different Missions

 Colostrum is the first food.
-It’s thick, golden, and loaded with immune and growth factors.
-Its purpose is to prepare the body for the outside world by helping seal the gut, strengthen defenses, feed the beneficial bacteria, and kickstart growth.
+It's thick, golden, and loaded with immune and growth factors.
+Its purpose is to prepare the body for the outside world by helping seal the gut, strengthen immune defenses, feed beneficial bacteria, and kickstart healthy growth.

-You could say colostrum builds the foundation, while milk keeps it strong.
-And when we continue to consume colostrum as part of our diet, we’re reinforcing that foundation by supporting gut integrity, immune balance, and overall vitality in ways few other foods can.
+You could say colostrum builds the foundation, while milk continues to nourish it.
+By continuing to consume colostrum throughout life, we're reinforcing that foundation while supporting gut integrity, immune balance, recovery, and overall vitality in ways few other whole foods can.

 Whole Milk, Whole Colostrum: Don’t Break What Nature Built

-Somewhere along the way, the industry started trying to “improve” what didn’t need improving.
-We skimmed the fat, homogenized the cream, and processed milk until it became unrecognizable.
+Somewhere along the way, the dairy industry started trying to "improve" what didn't need improving.
+We skimmed the fat, homogenized the cream, and processed milk until much of its natural structure was altered.

 But what's gained in convenience is often lost in vitality.